Pwd9000-ML/Azure-Terraform-Deployments/README.md

 * **[Terraform Plan for AZURE](https://github.com/marketplace/actions/terraform-plan-for-azure).**
 * **[Terraform Apply for AZURE](https://github.com/marketplace/actions/terraform-apply-for-azure).**

-See my [very detailed tutorial](https://dev.to/pwd9000/multi-environment-azure-deployments-with-terraform-and-github-2450) for in depth detail.
+See my [detailed tutorial](https://dev.to/pwd9000/multi-environment-azure-deployments-with-terraform-and-github-2450) for in depth detail.

 This repository can be reused by anyone to: